pivotal-cf/docs-aws-services/creating.html.md.erb.md

 To create a service instance of the RDS for Aurora service, use `cf create-service` to create an instance of `aws-rds-aurora` with or without custom settings.

-To create an instance of `aws-rds-aurora` without custom settings, use `cf create-service SERVICE PLAN SERVICE_INSTANCE`.
+To create an instance of `aws-rds-aurora` without custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE`.
 The following example creates an instance named `auroradb1` with the `standard` plan:
 <pre class="terminal">$ cf create-service aws-rds-aurora standard auroradb1
 </pre>

-To create an instance of `aws-rds-aurora` with custom settings, use `cf create-service SERVICE PLAN SERVICE_INSTANCE` with the `-c` flag and provide custom settings for the following elements:
+To create an instance of `aws-rds-aurora` with custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE` with the `-c` flag and provide custom settings for the following elements:
     * Multi-AZ
     * AvailabilityZone